hci-a-if-its-2019/final-project-mirislejen/Sketch and Prototype.md

 **Solution 2**<br/>

 ### 3. Selected Sketch
-For the problem 1, the writer choose the Main Solution because it's mandatory for an important feature like changing language is visible from the start when user open the page
+-- under construction --

 ### 4. Design Rationale
 The sketch and its selection are made by making oneself seeing the problem from the perspective without minding advanced techniques one know.
-Using this method, one will know what's wrong with the interface and what should one do to make it better.
+Using this method, one will know what's wrong with the interface and what should one do to make it better.<br/><br/>

-For the problem 1, the core problem is the place where language feature placed.
-So all the solutions made are making this feature visible when the user open the page.
+For problems in Artifact 0, the main problem is the size of "Jual" font size, so it is mandatory to make it bigger.
+As for the unneeded keywords, it is sufficient just by removing the feature.

-For the problem 2, the problems are bad frame size and the should-be hyperlink image.
-So all the solutions made are changing the frame size and use the image as hyperlink.
+For problems in Artifact 1 and 2, the explanation text problem can be solved by making it more contrast.
+The other problem, redundant way to close the login/register pop up, it is sufficient by disabling one method to close the pop up.<br/><br/>

-For the problem 3, the problem mainly related to web browser performance.
-The solutions made contain destroying object that are not being shown.
+for problems in Artifact 3, it is enough to solve the problem by making a register button on the seller's login page.<br/><br/>

 ## Part B: Assumptions
 ### 1. Hardware